The Ultimate Guide to Train Travel in India

+Train travel in India is an essential Indian bucket list experience in itself.
 The best way to travel India is by the vast, and great value, Indian Railways network.
-However, this massive system can be confusing to navigate at first but I aim to explain everything you need to know in this ultimate guide to train travel in India.
+However, this massive system can be confusing to navigate at first and tickets can get booked up way in advance and can be difficult to book from abroad.
+But never fear, read on and I’ll explain everything you need to know in this ultimate guide to train travel in India.

-In the first part of my 3 part series about traveling by train in India, I’ll introduce you to Indian Railways, guide you through how to book train tickets in India, and, as trains get fully booked weeks and months in advance, I will also show you how to book train tickets in India, and in advance even before you arrive to ensure a smooth trip.
+I’ve been traveling around India independently, on a budget, and mostly as a solo female traveler since 2013.
+In my ultimate guide to train travel in India.
+I’ll introduce you to Indian Railways, guide you through how to book train tickets in India, and, as trains get fully booked weeks and months in advance, I will also show you how to book train tickets in India in advance even from abroad to ensure a smooth trip.

 India is a huge country with an amazing diversity of sights but vast distances mean that when planning a trip to India you need to give some thought about how you are going to get around.